keenlabs/capillary/README.md

 ### capillary.kafka.zkroot

 If your Kafka chroots to a subdirectory (or whatever it's called) in Zookeeper then you'll want to set this.
 We use '/kafka8' after upgrading from 0.7.

+### capillary.storm.zkroot

+If your Storm chroots to a subdirectory (or whatever it's called) in Zookeeper then you'll want to set this.
+We use '/keen-storm'.

+###

 # Other Notes